ZoanVR/ue4-style-guide/README.md

 <a name="structure-top-level"><a>
 ### 2.2 Use A Top Level Folder For Project Specific Assets ![#](https://img.shields.io/badge/lint-supported-green.svg)

-All of a project's assets should exist in a folder named after the project.
-For example, if your project is named 'Generic Shooter', _all_ of it's content should exist in `Content/GenericShooter`.
+All of a project's assets should exist in a second root folder named after the project.
+For example, if your project is named 'Helsinki City', _all_ of it's content should exist in `Content/HelsinkiCity`.

+Plugin assets do not need a second root folder like project assets do, but keeping other folders from the project standard.

 > The `Developers` folder is not for assets that your project relies on and therefore is not project specific.
 See [Developer Folders](#2.3) for details about this.